Privacy Hub

 2. How do we use your personal data?

-3. What types of personal data does Equifax collect and where do we get it?
+3. What types of personal data do we process and where do we get it?

-4. What is our legal basis for using your personal data?
+4. What is our lawful basis for using your personal data?

-5. Who does Equifax share personal data with?
+5. Who do we share your personal data with and why?

-6. Where is personal data stored and sent?
+6. Where in the world is your personal data processed?

-7. How long does Equifax retain personal data?
+7. How long do we keep your personal data?

 8. Does Equifax make decisions about you or profile you?